-Caffeine & Sleep: How Long Does Caffeine Keep You Awake?Oct.
-1, 2021 - Katie McCallum
+Caffeine & Sleep: How Long Does Caffeine Keep You Awake?July 7, 2023 - Katie McCallum

 Instead of counting sheep you're counting hours of sleep.
 Specifically, the number of hours you're not getting.
 Or, maybe you're counting the number of hours you might get if you fell asleep right now.
 Nope, still not asleep.

-Was it that latte you had with lunch??
+Was it that latte you had after lunch??

 You know caffeine can keep you awake, and there are the obvious times to avoid it.
 (Right before bed, for instance...just in case...)

-But, you needed that caffeinated pick-me-up to get through the rest of your busy, exhausting day.
-And, at the time, it felt like you needed it just as much as the sleep you're not getting now.
+But is an afternoon pick-me-up really a problem?
+At the time, it felt like you needed it just as much as the sleep you're not getting now.

 How does caffeine work?